Goal Free Problems And Focused Thinking: How I Wish I’d Taught Primary Maths (3)

 3. Use goal free questions as a way to further cement knowledge, using them after you have taught pupils a principle.
 This will encourage focused thinking within the classroom

 I hope that the theories about goal free, open ended maths investigations and focused thinking presented in this blog prove useful in your classroom.
-Make sure you watch out for the 3 other blogs that will be appearing in the series over the coming weeks.

 Sources of inspiration